midastruth/files.md/README.md

 Advanced guru templates, plugins and AI workflows...
 One wants to scrape the wisdom of the whole internet.
 There's some beauty in this neat system.
 Every new note brings dopamine.
-_Second Brain gets better and better._

-However, **the first brain never actually gets smarter.**
+*Second Brain is getting better*.
+**But the first brain is not improving**.
+And that’s an issue.
-And that's an issue - in the AI age, your first brain is as valuable as ever.
+In the AI age, your first brain is as valuable as ever.

 Use **your brain** to think through the notes.
 The tool is not important, your thinking is.